-The strategic focus of the Department of Biochemistry is on the role of nutrition and biochemistry in human health and disease.
-The Department is in an active phase of faculty renewal and moved to a new state-of-the-art facility in 2021.
-Memorial University has a strong commitment to interdisciplinary research and teaching.
-The successful applicant is encouraged to strengthen and expand departmental ties with other disciplines (locally, nationally, and internationally) through pedagogy-focused collaborations.
-The Department is committed to increasing diversity and to support this goal the Department provides a team approach to mentorship and many additional supports for new academic staff.
-As part of the commitment of the Department of Biochemistry to EDI, the hiring committee is implementing best practices to reduce unconscious bias and to ensure that initial shortlisting of candidates includes those from under- represented target groups at the level they exist in the applicant pool according to Statistics Canada.
+The Department of Biochemistry is in an active phase of faculty renewal and moved to a new state-of-the-art facility in 2021.
+MUN has a strong commitment to interdisciplinary research and teaching.
+The successful applicant is encouraged to strengthen and expand departmental ties with other disciplines locally, nationally, and internationally through research and/or pedagogy-focussed collaborations.
+The Department is committed to increasing diversity; to support this goal, a team approach to mentorship and many additional supports for new academic staff are provided.
+As part of the commitment of the Department of Biochemistry to equity, diversity and inclusion, the hiring committee will implement best practices to reduce unconscious bias and to ensure that initial shortlisting of candidates includes those from under- represented target groups at the level they exist in the applicant pool according to Statistics Canada.

-All parts of the applications should be submitted as a single pdf document to Dr. Mark D. Berry, Head of Department, at email@example.com by no later than March 1, 2022, using the subject heading “Life Sciences Pedagogy tenure-track position”.
+All parts of the applications should be submitted as a single pdf document to Dr. Robert Bertolo, Head of Department, at email@example.com by no later than Dec 1, 2023, using the subject heading “Gene-Nutrient Interaction tenure-track position”.
 We thank all interested applicants, but only those selected for interview will be contacted further.
 The position is subject to budgetary approval.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.

-Memorial University is the largest university in Atlantic Canada.
-As the province’s only university, Memorial plays an integral role in the education and cultural life of Newfoundland and Labrador.
-Offering diverse undergraduate and graduate programs to almost 18,000 students, Memorial provides a distinctive and stimulating environment for learning in St. John’s, a safe friendly city with great historic charm, a vibrant cultural life and easy access to a wide range of outdoor activities.
+MUN is the largest university in Atlantic Canada.
+As the province’s only university, we play an integral role in the education and cultural life of Newfoundland and Labrador.
+Offering diverse undergraduate and graduate programs to almost 18,000 students, MUN provides a distinctive and stimulating environment for learning in St. John’s, a safe friendly city with great historic charm, a vibrant cultural life and easy access to a wide range of outdoor activities.